kourier-server/kourier/README.md

 <br />

 ## Behaves By The Book
 Kourier is developed with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
 Test files use Spectator, a test framework that is part of Kourier and is [included](Src/Tests/Spectator/README.md) in Kourier's repository.
-You can check all files ending in spec.cpp in the Kourier repository to see how meticulously tested Kourier is.
+You can check all files ending in *.spec.cpp* in the Kourier repository to see how meticulously tested Kourier is.
 There is a stark difference in testing rigor between Kourier and other publicly available servers.

 <br />